alacritty/alacritty/CONTRIBUTING.md

 Please note that the minimum supported version of Alacritty is Rust 1.41.0.
 All patches are expected to work with the minimum supported version.

+If you have made any breaking changes to `alacritty_terminal`, make sure to bump its version according to semver.

 ### Testing

 To make sure no regressions were introduced, all tests should be run before sending a pull request.